- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Growth is primarily measured by the change in Net Asset Value (NAV) and the ability to maintain or increase income distributions.
+Historical Growth: Growth for this trust is primarily measured by the growth in its Net Asset Value (NAV) per share and its ability to maintain or increase dividend distributions over time.
+Historical performance data is essential for this analysis.

 Summary